yukiao/vertex-coloring-app/README.md

-# vertices-coloring-app
+# vertex-coloring-app

-This is a project for demonstrating the coloring of vertices on graph.
-Build using [Cytoscape.js](http://js.cytoscape.org) and [Tailwind CSS](http://tailwindcss.com).
+This project demonstrates the coloring of vertices of a graph.
+Built with [Cytoscape.js](http://js.cytoscape.org) and [Tailwind CSS](http://tailwindcss.com).
 Visit the demo [here](https://edge-coloring-app.vercel.app/)

 ## Features